DenTelezhkin/DTTableViewManager/README.md

 ## Managing table items

 Storage classes for DTTableViewManager have been moved to [separate repo](https://github.com/DenHeadless/DTModelStorage).
 Two data storage classes are provided - memory and core data storage.
-Let's start with `DTTableViewMemoryStorage`, that is used by default.
+Let's start with `DTMemoryStorage`, that is used by default.

 ### Memory storage